-The Defense+ logs can be viewed by selecting 'Defense+ Events' tab from the 'Show' drop-down of the log viewer interface.
+The Defense+ logs can be viewed by selecting ' Defense+ Events' tab from the 'Show' drop-down of the log viewer interface.
 Alternatively, the Defense+ log screen can be accessed by clicking the number beside 'Blocked Intrusions' in the Advanced View of the Home screen in the Auto-Sandbox pane.

-- Date Contains precise details of the date and time of the access attempt. - 2.
-Application Indicates which application or process propagated the event.
+- 1. Date Contains precise details of the date and time of the access attempt. - Application Indicates which application or process propagated the event.
 If the application has no icon, the default system icon for executable files are used. - 3.
 Flags Indicates flags set for the kinds of actions against the event triggered by the file. - 4.
 Target Represents the location of the target file. - 5.
-Alert Gives the details of the alert displayed for the event - To export the Defense+ logs as a HTML file click the 'Export' button or right click inside the log viewer and choose 'Export' from the context sensitive menu.

-- To open a stored CIS log file, click the 'Open' button - To refresh the Defense+ logs, click the 'Refresh' button or right click inside the log viewer and choose 'Refresh' from the context sensitive menu. - To clear the Defense+ logs click the 'Clear' button
+Alert Gives the details of the alert displayed for the event - To export the Defense+ logs as a HTML file click the 'Export' button or right click inside the log viewer and choose 'Export' from the context sensitive menu. - To refresh the Defense+ logs, click the 'Refresh' button or right click inside the log viewer and choose 'Refresh' from the context sensitive menu. - To clear the Defense+ logs click the 'Clear' button